SumitKS-co/Contact-Manager-Application/README.md

 ﻿# Contact-Manager-Application

-A basic CRUD app for storing the users contacts
+A basic CRUD app for storing the users contact